 4.3 Reporting of Non-Conviction Adverse Information.

 4.3.1 The term “Non-Conviction Adverse Event” shall mean any adverse item about a consumer other than a criminal conviction as that term is defined under applicable state or federal law.
-The following is an illustrative list of examples of Non-Conviction Adverse Events: (a) records of arrest not leading to conviction, (b) dismissed criminal charges, (c) juvenile adjudications, (d) completed deferred adjudications, (e) dismissed or vacated convictions, (f) dispositions that may qualify as convictions under federal law but that do not constitute convictions under state law, (g) moving violation reports, (h) driver’s license suspensions, (i) adverse professional licensing actions, (j) sanctions or exclusion history information, and (k) civil suit information.
+The following is an illustrative list of examples of Non-Conviction Adverse Events: (a) records of arrest not leading to conviction, (b) dismissed criminal charges, (c) juvenile adjudications, (d) completed deferred adjudications, (e) dismissed or vacated convictions, (f) dispositions which may qualify as convictions under federal law but which do not constitute convictions under state law, (g) moving violation reports, (h) driver’s license suspensions, (i) adverse professional licensing actions, (j) sanctions or exclusion history information, and (k) civil suit information.
 Note: this list is not exhaustive.
 As a general principle, unless an adverse event is a conviction, it should be considered a Non-Conviction Adverse Event; however, pending charges are not considered Non-Conviction Adverse Events unless the file date of the case is older than seven years.

 4.3.2 GHRR does not ordinarily report Non-Conviction Adverse Events, even if they occurred in the last seven years, unless one of the following applies: (a) Customer orders a specific search that pertains to Non-Conviction Adverse Events, such as driver’s license reports, sanctions and exclusion searches, professional licensure verifications, and civil searches; or (b) the parties agree in writing that GHRR shall furnish Non-Conviction Adverse Events, subject to any limitations on reporting imposed by federal and state consumer reporting laws as well as any other limitations as to the scope and extent of reporting agreed upon by the parties.
 Customer understands and acknowledges that, from time to time, GHRR may in its sole discretion cease reporting Non-Conviction Adverse Events, provided, however, that GHRR shall provide prompt notice of a discontinuation of the reporting of material Non-Conviction Adverse Events.

-4.3.3 For professional licensing-related sanctions, exclusions, and similar adverse information, GHRR will report only the status of the Primary Name for the last seven years with regard to that adverse information.
-For motor vehicle or driving record reports, GHRR will report the information returned by the state department of motor vehicle for the driver’s license number supplied but that information will not exceed seven years of age.
+4.3.3 For professional licensing-related sanctions, exclusions, and similar adverse information, GHRR will only report the status of the Primary Name for the last seven years with regard to that adverse information.
+For motor vehicle or driving record reports, GHRR will report the information returned by the state department of motor vehicle for the driver’s license number supplied but said information will not exceed seven years of age.

 4.4 Use of Commercial Databases.
-Customer understands and acknowledges that searches of commercial databases (e.g., Multi-Jurisdictional Search, National Criminal Search, Social Security Search, and other “instant” searches) are only for the purpose of producing residential address history and criminal history information that may potentially be related to Consumer.
+Customer understands and acknowledges that searches of commercial databases (e.g., Multi-Jurisdictional Search, National Criminal Search, Social Security Search, and other “instant” searches) are only for the purpose of producing residential address history and criminal history information that may potentially be related to the Consumer.
 GHRR will not report such information to Customer.
-Customer agrees that it will not take any adverse action against a Consumer on the basis of an open or pending search by GHRR of a commercial database, but will instead wait for GHRR’s report of any information from judicial or executive agency public record repositories.
+Customer agrees that it will not take any adverse action against a Consumer on the basis of an open or pending search by GHRR of a commercial database, but it will instead wait for GHRR’s report of any information from judicial or executive agency public record repositories.

 4.5 Underlying Data.
 GHRR is not a data aggregator.
 Some of the data it uses in compiling its Reports is licensed, and it otherwise does not archive all data upon which it relies in preparing and assembling Reports.
 Data may be discarded, deleted or otherwise not saved once any given Report is completed.